 Sit back, relax, and enjoy the planning!

-Dave by day is a strategist and problem solver for clients ranging from the Fortune 500 to local not for-profits.
+Dave by day is a strategist and problem solver for clients ranging from the Fortune 500 to local not-for-profits.
 At night and on weekends he writes yourfirstvisit.net, and, lately, Disney World guidebooks.
 All the time he’s a husband, dad, son, and brother.
 He has a BA from the University of Chicago, and both an MA in English Literature and MBA from the University of Virginia, where he also completed the majority of work for a PhD in English Literature.
 He spent almost a decade as a strategy consultant at McKinsey & Co., Inc., and since then has largely operated as an independent strategy consultant.
-He founded yourfirstvisit.net more than six years ago—the first Disney World site aimed squarely at first-time visitors who may never return.
-He visits Disney World eight times a year, and later in 2014 he will stay in his hundredth different Disney World hotel room.
+He founded yourfirstvisit.net in 2009—the first Disney World site aimed squarely at first-time visitors who may never return.
+He visits Disney World six to ten times a year, and in 2017 he stayed in his 140th different Disney World-owned hotel room.

 Josh grew up in Seattle, Washington, the only known city to adequately prepare a person for Orlando’s wet summers.
 He was fascinated by Disney theme parks long before his first visit to Disneyland at age eight.
 He started easyWDW.com in the spring of 2010 as an outlet to help visitors maximize their theme park experience with practical, hands-on advice.
 He lives just 15 minutes from Magic Kingdom’s gates and records more than a hundred theme park visits every year, each with the express intent of uncovering ways to better enjoy everything the parks offer.
 In his spare time, he enjoys dressing his Duffy the Disney Bear in fabulous outfits, taking his dog to the park, and the occasional single malt scotch.